 Declaring a Major

 To declare a major in American Studies you do not have to fulfill additional requirements above or beyond the general admission requirements of the university.
-Students who wish to major in American Studies must first consult with the Director or the point person at their particular campus.
-They then fill out a Plan of Study and are assigned an advisor.
+Most students can declare a major in American Studies through this site.
+To declare a double major in American Studies, you will need to fill out and return this form to Rowe 130.

 Advising for Major